potlitel/minimal-fastapi-template/README.md

 ## API Architecture Diagram with MediatR and Repository Patterns

+This project leverages two key design patterns to ensure a clean, maintainable, and scalable architecture: MediatR and the Repository pattern.

+By combining these two patterns, we achieve a robust architecture where:

+ - Decoupling is a priority.
+ - Separation of Concerns is clear and well-defined.
+ - The system is highly scalable and testable.
+ - Business logic is neatly separated from data access logic.

-Describes how the components of this application programming interface (API) (Presentation Layer) are organized, including the business logic (mediators/handlers) and how they interact, as well as the data access layer through the base repository.
+The following diagram describes how the components of this application programming interface (API) (Presentation Layer) are organized, including the business logic (mediators/handlers) and how they interact, as well as the data access layer through the base repository.
 The diagram illustrates this architecture precisely.

 ```mermaid
 classDiagram